vivekx11/TypingSpeedTest/requriment.md

 ### Requirement 7: Final Results Calculation

-**User Story:** As a user, I want to see my final typing performance metrics, so that I can understand how well I performed.
+**User Story:** As a user, I want to see my final typing performance metrics, so that I can understand how well I performed..

 #### Acceptance Criteria